belgattitude/compare-package-managers/README.md

 conclusive.
 Let's test them based on [nextjs-monorepo-example](https://github.com/belgattitude/nextjs-monorepo-example) for fun with CI first approach.

-Potential for co2 emissions reductions at install and build (♻️🌳❤️ ?)
+Potential for co2 emissions reductions at install, build and runtime (♻️🌳❤️ ?)

 ### TLDR;